 In addition to the supplemental material contained in this release, the training data for the 2007 NIST Language Recognition Evaluation (LDC2009S04) consisted of data from previous LRE evaluation test sets, namely, 2003 NIST Language Recognition Evaluation (LDC2006S31) and 2005 NIST Language Recognition Evaluation (LDC2008S05).

 - 2009 NIST Language Recognition Evaluation Test Set (LDC2014S06)

 - 2011 NIST Language Recognition Evaluation Test Set (LDC2018S06)

-For an example of the data in this corpus, please listen to this sample of the Egyptian Arabic data from the data set.
+For an example of the data in this corpus, please listen to this Egyptian Arabic sample (WAV) from the data set.